hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

     - Warning people about a hot fire doesn't work - they need to feel the burn themselves.
     - People don’t care about improving their lives unless they have experiences hardship - shitty job, shitty boss, shitty commute, meaningless life,…
     - That said, have a strong motive and just do it.
+- Your last business - What to do about millions once you have accumulated them.
+  - Money can be allocated into 3 pots: fuck-you (FU) pot, home pot and paycheck pot.
+  - The FU pot is idle cash sitting in saving accounts usually doing nothing.
+The points of FU pot is about choices so that you can do whatever you want with it without it being endanger your lifestyle.
+  - The home pot is your home without a mortgage.
+Since your biggest expense will your home, removing this expense means money will no longer an issue.
+Alternatively, your paycheck pot can be big enough to pay your mortgage without an issue.
+  - The paycheck pot is a passive-income system of financial instruments such as stock dividends, bond interest, loan, and so on.
+Regardless, here are the rules:
+    - Any investment that carries an unstated return is a 50-50 coin flip.
+You should focus on one that pays monthly or quarterly.
+    - Your investment must recallable back to cash within 24 hours or seconds so you can be safe.
+    - Your investment should only be trusted to largely recognized companies.
+    - If your investment appreciates unrealized gains greater or equal to 3 years in any 3-month period, sell and take the profits.
+    - Your portfolio should be boring.
+If it's too good, consider using the FU pot instead.
+    - Avoid any fund with a management fee greater than 1%.

 <hr>
 **References:**